 Chop the tomatillos in to little pieces so it saves cooking time.
 Dilute the cooked toor dhal in the 2 1/2 cups of water and set aside.

 In a kadai, add a spoon of ghee and when it is hot, add mustard.
-When the mustard splutters, add hing, curry leaves, red chillies, slit green chillies, and finally the chopped tomatillos.
+When the mustard splutters, add hing, curry leaves, red chillies, slit jalapenos, and finally the chopped tomatillos.

 Allow to saute for a few minutes till the tomatillos are a little mushy.

 Add 1 cup of the dhal water at this stage and allow to simmer.
-Add salt, hing if required and turmeric.
+Add salt, hing, Rasam powder and turmeric.

 After about ten minutes, remove in a spoon, a few cooked pieces of tomatillos and crush them with a spoon in a cup.
 Add the remaining 1 1/2 cups of toor dhal water to the crushed tomatillos and pour it all back in to the kadai.

-After the rasam has cooled down a bit, squeeze the juice from the lemon and keep closed.
+After the rasam has cooled down a bit, squeeze the juice from the lemon and keep closed again until time to serve.

 Milagu Jeeraga Rasam is also part of the comfort food series…On a cold day to have a dose of steaming pepper rasam along with piping hot rice and your favorite side of vegetable like vendekkai kari, Amma`s Alu Fry or “kootu” is something I can never trade anything else for!!!
 Whenever its the rainy season and we come down with a cold or cough, amma or Madurai amma would make piping hot rasam and we would feel fussed.
 It`s also “Pathya Samayal” as its given to people when are they not keeping well, to purify the body, build immunity and to recuperate.
 The flavor of the “rasam” is enhanced when you add a drop of ghee – what else can you call that aroma and taste – Divine!!!